CrowdHailer/Dugong/README.md

 Advanced Navigation
 -------------------

-moving by word Ctrl + arrow
+There are several advanced navigation options.

+ - Ctrl + LEFT move left to next word beginning
+ - Ctrl + RIGHT move right to next word ending

+ - Home = move to beginning of the line
-home and end for beggining end of line
+ - End = move to the end of the line

+ - Ctrl + Home = move to beginning of the document
-Ctrl + home/end beggining or end of file
+ - Ctrl + End = move to the end of the document

 Simple delete
 -------------